Do you need the manufacturer’s instruction manual to assemble a tower?

 Check if the ground surface is suitable.
 Loose, soft or otherwise unstable sloping ground surfaces can be particularly dangerous.
 Where levelling is required beyond the adjustment available from the adjustable legs, consideration should be given to offsetting or using different end frames.

-Can I mix and match tower components from different manufacturers?
+Can I mix tower components from different manufacturers?

 Normally, tower components are not compatible with components from different manufacturers, even if they are the same dimensions.
 In other words, you can’t just take a platform or brace, or any other component, from one make of tower and use it on a different tower made by another manufacturer.